brave-ruby-squad/rails-api-skeleton/README.md

 # Rails API Skeleton

-__Are you tired to configure new API again and again?__
+__Are you tired of configuring new APIs again and again?__

-Basic Rails API Skeleton will help you
+Basic Rails API Skeleton comes to your aid!

 ```sh
 $ bundle